Growth of regular partitions 4: strong regularity and the pairs partition: Tools

 \begin{definition} Suppose $G=(U, V;E)$ and $H=(A,B;F)$ are bigraphs.
 We say $G$ contains an \emph{induced copy of $H$} if there are $\{u_a: a\in A\}\subseteq U$ and $\{v_b: b\in B\}\subseteq B$ so that $(u_a,v_b)\in E$ if and only if $(a,b)\in F$. \end{definition}

-We now come to the main result of this subsection, Lemma \ref{lem:prime} below.
+We now come to the main statement of this subsection, Lemma \ref{lem:prime} below.
 While we note that there are some notational differences, it is not difficult to see Lemma \ref{lem:prime} is an immediate corollary of Lemma 3.27 in Part 2 \cite{Terry.2024b}.
+Lemma 3.27 of \cite{Terry.2024b} in turn is based on related results in the literature, namely \cite{prime}.

 \begin{lemma} For all $k\geq 1$ there is $N$ so that the following holds.
 Suppose $G=(U, V;E)$ is an irreducible bigraph with $\min\{|V|,|U|\}\geq N$.
 Then $G$ contains an induced copy of $H(k)$, $M(k)$, or $\overline{M}(k)$. \end{lemma}